Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Explicit description of smooth invariant fields on some Riemannian homogeneous spaces

-is\footnote{Here the invariant measure on $B$ is normalized so as to have total mass one.} an elementary spherical function for $(G,K)$.
+is\footnote{Here the invariant measure on $K$ is normalized so as to have total mass one.} an elementary spherical function for $(G,K)$.
 Every spherical function for $(G,K)$ is one of the $\varphi_{\lambda}$, $\lambda \in \Lambda^+$. \end{theo}

-Thus the possible spectral parameters for monochromatic fields occupy a closed cone $\Lambda^+$ in the Euclidean space $i\mathfrak{a}^\star$ (and the topology on the space of spherical functions described in section 2.2 coincides with the topology inherited from $\mathfrak{a}^\star$).
-The fact that spherical functions here again appear as a constructive interference of waves yields an explicit description for the monochromatic field with spectral parameter $\lambda$ (same proof as Lemma 3.2):
+Thus the possible spectral parameters for monochromatic fields occupy a closed cone $\Lambda^+$ in the Euclidean space $\mathfrak{a}^\star$ (and the topology on the space of spherical functions described in \S \ref{subsec:gelfand} coincides with the topology inherited from $\mathfrak{a}^\star$).

-\begin{lemma} Assume $\left( \zeta_{b} \right)_{b \in B}$ is a collection of mutually independent standard Gaussian random variables.
-Then the Gaussian field
+Part of the above theorem says that spherical functions here again appear as a constructive interference of waves propagating in various directions.
+This yields an explicit description for the monochromatic field with spectral parameter $\lambda$, in the spirit of (and with the same proof as) Lemma \ref{Mack}: